Skip to main content

 Consolidate your super

 Having more than one account may mean you’re paying multiple fees and insurance premiums.
-With one account, you’ll save money in fees and grow your super faster.
+With one account, you could save money in fees and grow your super faster.
+Before you consolidate, there are some important factors to take into account.
+You may wish to speak with a qualified financial planner before making this important financial decision.[C1]

 Find lost super